 But from a historical and educational perspective, the Museo de las Momias is an interesting place to visit.
 Here, you can really see what happens to our bodies when we die.
 In the exhibits, you see people in the clothes they were wearing when they were buried.
 You see body parts that you think wouldn’t be preserved, like beards, or teeth, or even eyeballs.
 You can even see the smallest mummy in the world, a six month old fetus.

-Making time to see mummies of Guanajuato
+Making time to see mummies in Mexico

 A visit to the Museo de las Momias is not for the faint of heart!
 There are things in that museum that may be disturbing for young children to see.
 So take time to consider whether seeing mummies in Mexico would be appropriate for your family.